anarion1191/progress/README.md

 Text-based progress bar for C++.

 # Build Instructions
-To include Progress in any code, just include the header file "progress.h".
-In order to use the class, you can do the following:
+In order to use `Progress`, just include the header file `progress.h`.
+Look at the following examples on how to use the class:
 ```
-  progress p1(100); //initialize a progress class with maximum value of 100, default width: 10
+  progress p1(100); //initialize a progress class with maximum value of 100, default bar width: 10
-  p1.set_current(20); //set the current value out of 100, to 20.
-Equivalent to %20
+  p1.set_current(20); //set the current value to 20 out of 100, equivalent to %20
   cout<<p1<<endl; //print the progress bar to standard output

   p1.set_total(1000); //set the maximum value to 1000